Link11 WAAP

 Individual Parameters

-The discussion below will focus on self-managed Filters.
-For Link11-managed Filters, the parameters that are editable will work the same as discussed below.
+The discussion below will focus on admin-managed Filters.
+For system-managed Filters, the parameters that are editable will work the same as discussed below.

 General parameters